oxidize-rb/rb-sys/book/src/tutorial/publishing/cross-compilation.md

 # Cross-Compilation

 Publishing native gem binaries is incredibly important for Ruby on Rust gems.
 No one likes seeing the infamous `Compiling native extensions.
 This could take a while...` message when they install a gem.
-An in Rust, we all know that compiling can take a while...
+And in Rust, we all know that compiling can take a while...

-It's important to make sure that your gem is as fast as possible to install, that why `rb-sys` is built from the ground up to support this use-case. `rb-sys` integrates seamlessly with [`rake-compiler`][rake-compiler] and [`rake-compiler-dock`][rcd].
+It's important to make sure that your gem is as fast as possible to install, that's why `rb-sys` is built from the ground up to support this use-case. `rb-sys` integrates seamlessly with [`rake-compiler`][rake-compiler] and [`rake-compiler-dock`][rcd].
 By leveraging the hard-work of others, cross-compilation for Ruby gems is as simple and reliable as it would be for a C extension.